-On a lovely sunny day, Max and I decided to go on a day trip from Vienna to Bratislava in Slovakia.
+On a lovely sunny day, Paul and I decided to go on a day trip from Vienna to Bratislava in Slovakia.
 So it was on a Sunday, where many shops and restaurants are closed in Vienna.
 Thus, it’d be a good day to go!

 So after we’d done a lot of walking around in Bratislava, it was time to re-fuel our bodies.
 And as we were walking down Obchodná Street, surprisingly it was almost deserted.